What is the response to the COVID-19?

 Do I need a business background to enter the MBA program?

 Candidates do not need a business degree to enter the UK MBA program.
 We seek qualified candidates from all academic backgrounds, and our cross-disciplinary curriculum program allows candidates from all majors to be successful in the program.
-Please visit the class profile pages for the One Year MBA and Professional MBA programs which reflect the different academic majors entering the program.
+Please visit the class profile pages for the One Year MBA and Professional MBA programs which reflect the breakdown of business and non-business majors.

 Does the MBA program accept transfer credits?